FlavioMiyaji/kanban-board/README.md

 - [ ] Build an autocomplete
 - [ ] Create a new repository for tests
 - [ ] Hands on Code tests
+- [ ] Create a JAVA Challenge project